 Loft (2nd Floor)

-Seat up to 64 people at round tables, with an additional 20 people at cocktail tables.
+Seat up to 72 people at round tables.
+Ten cocktail tables and 20 barstools are also available.
 Can seat up to 80 people theater style.
 Features a built-in wet bar.
 Sound system and 84" TV presentation screen or projector and projection screen available.
 Catering prep kitchen and serving area available on the first floor.

 Throughout the building are numerous exhibits tracing the Dairy Barn's history and celebrating the dairy industry.